mbjoseph/cv/cv.md

 Fall 2010: TA General Biology Lab I, University of Colorado, Boulder

 ## Awards, Grants, and Fellowships

+2020: NSF Macroscale Resilience: Assessing the recovery of western U.S. forests to compound disturbance by linking observations—from trees to ecoregions (co-PI)

 2019: NSF HDBE The Creeping Disaster along the Coast: Built Environment, Coastal Communities and Population Vulnerability to Sea Level Rise (senior personnel)